On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Introduction

 \begin{theorem}[See Theorem \ref{theorem:comparison} for the precise statements] If $r+k\geq m+1$, there are the following two $J_b(K)$-equivariant commutative diagrams with bijective horizontal arrows.

 Here, $\sim_{b,m,r}$ and $\dot{\sim}_{b,m,r}$ are some equivalence relations. \end{theorem}

 For the definition of objects on the right-hand sides, see Subsection \ref{subsection:DLset}.
-By studying the relation $\sim_{b,m,r}$ in detail, we have a desired comparison theorem
+By studying the relation $\sim_{b,m,r}$ in detail, we have {\cred the} desired comparison theorem

-The key part of Theorem \ref{theorem:introcomparison} is the surjectivity of horizontal arrows.
+The key part of Theorem \ref{theorem:introcomparison} is the surjectivity of {\cred the} horizontal arrows.
 Its proof is given by direct computation using elementary transformations in $\GSp$, as in the proof of \cite[Theorem 6.5]{Chan2021}.
-However, since we work over $\GSp$, elementary transformations are more complicated, and the proof needs to be carried out with greater care.
+However, since we work {\cred with} $\GSp$, elementary transformations are more complicated, and the proof needs to be carried out with greater care.
 To get the surjectivity for the lower diagram, we need an infinite number of elementary transformations (whose infinite product converges).
 This is in contrast to the proof of \cite[Theorem 6.5]{Chan2021}.

-Next, we will consider the structure of connected components of affine Deligne--Lusztig varieties.
-In the following, we fix a Coxeter-type representative $b$ of a basic $\sigma$-conjugacy class (see Subsection \ref{subsection:repb}).
-By using the argument in Viehmann's paper \cite{Viehmann2008a}, we obtain the description of a connected component of an affine Deligne--Lusztig variety in terms of $\Vsymp$.
+Next, we will consider the structure of {\cred the} connected components of affine Deligne--Lusztig varieties.
+In the following, we fix a Coxeter-type representative $b$ of a basic $\sigma$-conjugacy class (see Subsection \ref{subsection:repb}). {\cred By using Viehmann's argument in \cite{Viehmann2008a},} we obtain the description of a connected component of an affine Deligne--Lusztig variety in terms of $\Vsymp$.
 More precisely, we can define a subset $\Lsymp \subset \Vsymp$, and the corresponding subset $X_{w_{r}}^{m}(b)_{\la}$ gives a component of $X_{w_{r}}^{m} (b)$.
 Moreover, one can show that this component is contained in an affine Schubert cell (see Proposition \ref{prop:cell containment}).
-Since the structure of affine Schubert cell is well-known (see \cite[Lemma 4.7]{Chan2021} for example), now we can study the structure of this component in an explicit way.
+Since the structure of {\cred an} affine Schubert cell is well known (see \cite[Lemma 4.7]{Chan2021} for example), now we can study the structure of this component in an explicit way.
 The main structure theorem is the following.

 \begin{theorem}[see Theorem \ref{theorem:restradlv}] Suppose that $r+k \geq 1$.
 Then we have a decomposition of $\overline{\F}_{q}$-schemes